Every time you buy a book, an angel gets its wings.

 I'm a writer and a music lover from the Saskatchewan prairies.
 I've been blogging for over a decade, but I also write, from time to time, on various arts, entertainment, and lifestyle websites.
 Writing a book has been on my to-do list since I was six-ish, so it feels pretty good to have finally done it.

 Valencia and Valentine was inspired by my time working as a debt collector in Saskatoon (I received a lot of death threats that summer) and the song Heart by Stars.
 Sorry I Missed You, not a sequel to V&V, is my second crack at fiction, and it'll be out on June 1, 2020 (please hold your horses; these things take time).
+It was inspired by a house down the street which has three mailboxes and looks like it could possibly be haunted.

 This is where I write pretty much whatever I want whenever I want to write it—usually it has to do with my family or publishing stuff or something strange that happened or a dream I had or a place I went or a thought I had that felt profound at the time but definitely wasn't.